Our Mission:

 Explaining the origin and etiology of mental illness in ways that sound more scientific than ever before.

 Since its founding, the prestigious Bonkers Institute for Nearly Genuine Research has been a beacon of integrity and enlightenment in this dark age of shameless disease mongering and unprecedented pharmaceutical profiteering.
 Our mission is to expose fraudulent medical pseudoscience wherever it is found, and nowhere is fraud more prevalent than in the branch of medicine known as psychiatry.
 We march into the field of battle armed with a powerful weapon: our sense of humor.
-Fighting pseudoscience with pseudoscience, we shall vanquish our foes by revealing them to be the incompetent quacks, criminal charlatans, con artists and medical imposters that they truly are.
+Fighting pseudoscience with pseudoscience, we shall vanquish our foes by revealing them to be the incompetent quacks, criminal charlatans, nefarious con artists and slimy medical imposters they truly are.

 Totally Bonkers: the Man Behind the Myth